 Once it’s your turn, just head up to the counter, let them know that you want to register for a NIF and just give the friendly employee whatever information they ask for.
 You shouldn’t need to justify why you want the NIF, but if they do ask, opening a bank account would be a perfectly good reason.

 Most of the staff will speak at least basic English, so you’ll be fine even without a translator.

 Once you’re done you will receive a single A4 sheet of paper with the information you provided and your shiny new NIF.
 You should keep this paper.
 If you’re opening a bank account it’s a good idea bring the original with you.

 Step five: There is no step five.
 You’re done!

 Note: These steps are valid for EU/EEA citizens.
 Citizens from third countries need a tax representative as well.
-See the discussion in our forums.
+A tax representative is someone the Portuguese tax authority can communicate with on your behalf.
+It’s often a lawyer, but can be any resident willing to take on the responsibility (such as a friend).
+See the discussion in the Nomad Gate Community.